 Tier Names:

-An in-depth discussion of the various options offered by the 3 legacy carriers is probably best left for another article, but even a cursory glance at what the airlines have published shows that United’s lifetime elite status program is the more generous of the three.
+An in-depth discussion of the various options offered by the 3 legacy carriers is probably best left for another article, but a cursory glance at what the airlines have published shows that United’s lifetime elite status program is marginally more generous than Delta’s and that American’s program continues to be the most challenging.

 Bottom line

-It’s still possible to earn four levels of lifetime elite status with Delta, but as of 1 January 2024, only actual miles flown will move forward a flyer’s counter towards Lifetime elite status, and that will make it considerably harder for most flyers to reach the dizzying heights of Million Miler status.
+It continues to be possible to earn four levels of lifetime elite status with Delta, but since 1 January 2024, only actual miles flown move a flyer’s counter towards lifetime elite status, and that has made it considerably harder than it once was for most flyers to reach the dizzying heights of Million Miler status.